googleapis/release-please/rfcs/pre-release.md

 > Pre-release versions have a lower precedence than the associated normal version

 Other than being preceeded by a hyphen and consisting of "a series of dot separated identifiers", prerelease versions can be *anything*.
-I.e. there's no semantic correlation to the major-minor-patch fields.
-Nor is there any requirement for it contain a numeric component.
+There's no requirement there even be a numeric component to them, let alone any semantic relationship to the normal major-minor-patch fields.

-Thus, (for now) we should use the simplest-possible logic for implementing version bumps, as described above.
+Thus, applying the simple and (hopefully) intuitive right-most-number logic described above should will minimize the amount of confusion this causes.
+If/when users demand more involved logic, new schemes can be added at a future date.